Carual42/weekend-react-gallery/README.md

 [x]- axios GET request from /gallery to store in app.jsx [x]- new component for GalleryList that .maps gallery data [x]- make GalleryItems
-[]- new component GalleryItem.jsx (pass to GalleryList ) that adds toggle capabilities
+[x]- new component GalleryItem.jsx (pass to GalleryList ) that adds toggle capabilities [x]- add like button to GalleryItem.jsx
+[]- get like button to work